0rxa/tank_drive/README.md

 # Simple tank drive arduino code.
-# The MIT Licence protects this markdown, not the arduino code, because as all great coders know, efficiency and good work is worthless compared to some cool tricks and beautiful edit. /s
 This code is made useful when uploaded to an arduino featuring a USB Host shield connected to a wireless Xbox controller.